A program may have a lot of unused code and data. There can be many reasons:

 non-SHF_GROUP

-sections are retained, albeit not GC roots.
+retained, albeit not GC roots.

 Debug sections